50 Affordable Family Vacation Ideas That All Ages Will Love

 Old San Juan, Puerto Rico

-Old San Juan is always a popular summer destination and you’ll love it even more when you stay at the classy Decanter Hotel.
-It’s located just cobblestone steps away from everything that’s bright, colorful, and fun about this historic neighborhood.
-Bonus: Puerto Rico is one of the gorgeous U.S. islands you can visit without a passport.
+Where to stay: Old San Juan is always a popular summer destination, and you’ll love it even more when you stay at the classy Decanter Hotel.
+It’s located just cobblestone steps away from everything that’s bright, colorful and fun about this historic neighborhood.

 Cavan Images/Getty Images

-To be at the center of everything west of the Mile High City, pop into the Holiday Inn Express.
-It’s minutes away from Red Rocks, Golden, and the coolest parts of Denver itself, and you can enjoy a convenient breakfast and a great pool during your stay.
+Where to stay: To be at the center of everything west of the Mile High City, pop into the Holiday Inn Express.
+It’s minutes away from Red Rocks, Golden and the coolest parts of Denver itself.
+Plus, you can enjoy a convenient breakfast and a great pool during your stay.

 Bar Harbor, Maine

-The gateway to Acadia National Park is a charming village filled with quaint shops, good restaurants, more ice cream parlors per square foot than just about anywhere (some serving Maine blueberry soft-serve!), and an improv comedy troupe suitable for all ages.
-You’ll also find a fair number of affordable accommodation options, including the Acadia Inn.
-While there, enjoy an outdoor pool, free breakfast, spacious rooms, and a hiking trail out back, which will lead you straight into the national park.
-You can’t get a better location than that!
-Here are more East Coast vacations you should take at least once.
+Why you’ll love it: The gateway to Acadia National Park is a charming village filled with quaint shops, good restaurants, more ice cream parlors per square foot than just about anywhere (some serving Maine blueberry soft-serve) and an improv comedy troupe suitable for all ages.

 Amelia Island, Florida